delhoume/BigMars/README.md

 The source for the data is https://murray-lab.caltech.edu/CTX/index.html

 Data is available as one file for a part of the surface that covers 4 square degree, a ZIP file containing geo localization, general information and data.
-There are 90 x 44 of them for a total of 3960 files.
+There are 90 x 44 of them for a total of **3960** files.
-We will only use the TIFF that holds pixel data (greyscale 1 byte / per pixel), has a 47420x47420 pixel size, and is uncompressed.
+We will only use the TIFF that holds pixel data (greyscale 1 byte / per pixel), holds **47420x47420 pixels, and is uncompressed.
 A single pixel covers about 5 meters.

 They are available at https://murray-lab.caltech.edu/CTX/V01/tiles/

-Step 1
+## Step 1 Downloading the source data

 The first step towards the final image is to download the 3960 zip files.
 This requires about 8 terabytes of disk space, I bought a 12To WD MyBook to store them.